2020 Lido Prize Competition Rules & Entry Form

-The competition will be restricted to the design of a proposed (not existing) “Two shot, par 4 hole.”
+The competition will be restricted to the design of a proposed (not existing) “One shot, par-3 hole.”
 The design should be in the form of an elaborated sketch giving the viewer a clear idea of how the hole would be constructed and played.
 It should show yardages, tee locations, alternative playing routes, hazards, bunkers, green location and contours with alternative pin placements, and side elevation of the terrain.
 Drawings may NOT be larger than 11" x 17."

 LIDO CONTEST SAMPLE DESIGN

 The drawing shown below is the winning design submitted by Dr. MacKenzie in the 1914 Country Life contest.
 Contestants are NOT to replicate this design, but instead submit an ORIGINAL design.
 However, contestants ARE to use similar symbols and style in their sketches.